The City Museum, Cradle of Havana's Symbols

 Emilie Roig's Room

 Roig (1889-1964) was the historian of Havana City, before Eusevio Leal.
 He was the promoter of several museums and works in the historic center and founded the office of the historian.
-The Emilio Roig Room commemorates the office and professional affairs of this famous historian, with collection pieces, including a caricature by Conrado Walter Massaguer that recreates the members of the Grupo Minorista, important figures of Cuban culture in the first half of the 20th century.
+The Emilio Roig Room commemorates the office and professional affairs of this famous historian, with collection pieces, including a caricature made by Conrado Walter Massaguer that recreates the members of the Grupo Minorista, important figures of the Cuban culture in the first half of the 20th century.

 Brass Room